 Medicare, Health Funds & Referrals

-Alison Linn is qualified to to use needling techniques for musculoskeletal, which she employs in combination with osteopathic techniques.
+Alison Linn is qualified to to use needling techniques for musculoskeletal conditions, which she employs in combination with osteopathic techniques.
 This page aims to explain a little about dry needling - what it is, why we use it and what it feels like.

 What is needling techniques?